apache/nuttx/configs/kwikstik-k40/README.txt

   SourceForge download site (https://sourceforge.net/project/showfiles.php?group_id=189573).
   This GNU toolchain builds and executes in the Linux or Cygwin environment.

+  NOTE:  The NuttX toolchain is an OABI toolchain (vs. the more common EABI) and does not include optimizations for Cortex-M4 (ARMv7E-M).

   1. You must have already configured Nuttx in <some-dir>/nuttx.

      cd tools